Siberian Husky

 - Tail

-The Husky’s tail is thick with fur and resembles a fox tail.
-It usually curves upwards when the dog is at attention, and a trailing tail is normal when the dog rests.
+The Husky’s furry tail resembles a fox tail.
+It usually curves upward when your pup is at attention; a trailing tail is normal when your dog rests.

 Siberian Husky Temperament